 Probably the biggest concern of Geothermal energy is the risk of potential natural disasters due to unstable surfaces.
-Construction of the power plants can harm the stability of the land surface.
+The construction of power plants can harm the stability of the land surface.

-The drilling process can cause deterioration of the landscapes, slowly but surely.
-Although it may go unnoticed in single-family houses, it makes a significant impact on large geothermal installations.
+The drilling process can cause the deterioration of the landscapes, slowly but surely.
+Although it may go unnoticed in single-family houses, it significantly impacts large geothermal installations.